sparkfun/Lil_Soundie_Audio_Player/README.md

 [*SparkFun Little Soundie (14006)*](https://www.sparkfun.com/products/14006)

 The Little Soundie Audio Player is a breakout board for the VS1000D, an audio decoder capable of playing OGG and WAV type audio files.
-The Little Soundie makes adding sound effects to your project, prop, or costume easily with the built-in USB mass storage for your audio files.
+The Little Soundie makes adding sound effects to your project, prop, or costume easily with the built-in USB mass storage for your audio files and simple methods of triggering audio playback.

 Repository Contents
 -------------------